 Here’s a quick lesson in everything you need to know about trademark registration

 Trademark registration makes your business stand out in the industry and builds up a reputation and identity.
-A trademark can be just a logo or a combination of words, numbers, colours, etc. Every trademark registration is under the Controller General of Patents Designs and Trademarks, Ministry of Commerce and Industry, Government of India.
+A trademark can be just a logo or a combination of words, numbers, colours, etc. Every trademark registration Procedure is under the Controller General of Patents Designs and Trademarks, Ministry of Commerce and Industry, Government of India.
 The tenure for trademark registration is 10 years, and one can renew it for the next session of 10 years when the expiry date is nearing.

-Registration of trademark under the Trademark Act, 1999 ensures that any exploitation of the trademark can be combated with legal actions.
+Registration of a trademark under the Trademark Act, of 1999 ensures that any exploitation of the trademark can be combated with legal actions.
 Trademark registration has the consideration to be the intellectual property of the owner, and the owner can use it to safeguard the investment into the business.
 It is essential to register the trademark, especially if the product or service is unique in the line of business.
 The trademark registration process in India has been discussed below.

-Step 1: Conduct a Trademark search
+Step 1: Conduct a Trademark Search

 A trademark should be unique and not a copy of any other existing trademark.
 It should not be offensive or contain specifically protected emblems.
 After you have decided on the trademark, conduct a search using the Trademark (™) Director to check if the trademark is already taken or not.
 In case it is already taken, you have to modify it again.
 Once it has a unique recognition, you can proceed to the next step.

-Step 2: Submit an application
+Step 2: Submit an Application

 Step 3: Examination of the application